pilotsuits/pilotsuits.github.com/about.md

 ---

 <center>
 <p>PilotSuits. are a hardcore, thrashcore, hatecore, corecore, and corehard outfits.
 In fact, PilotSuits. has been asked to leave some of the most influential bands in the Toronto scene.
 Label: <a href="http://jajajrjr.com" target="_blank">Jaja Jr. jr. Records</a>.
-Contact: pilotsuits at gmail dot com</p>
+Contact: pilotsuits at gmail dot com</br>

-<p>Last Trip to Sykes (EP) featured Ben Rossi & Mike Caywood.
+Last Trip to Sykes (EP) featured Ben Rossi & Mike Caywood.
 Mixed and Mastered by Brendan Simms.
 Supported by Live Drums - Ben Collins.
-Whole Lot - Mixed and Mastered by Brendan Simms. </p>
+Whole Lot - Mixed and Mastered by Brendan Simms. </br>

-<p>Recorded in Bushwick, Brooklyn and Rochester, New York. </p></center>
+Recorded in Bushwick, Brooklyn and Rochester, New York. </p></center>